Time to take Syria's Hayat Tahrir al-Sham off terror lists? – DW – 12/12/2024

 Though delisting didn't happen then, Syria's current geopolitical importance to the West could work in HTS' favor, Zelin suggested.

 Right-wing and anti-immigration politicians in Europe are already discussing how they can send Syrian refugees back.
-But sending people to a country run by a recognized terror group — or even reaching an agreement to do so — would be complicated as few countries want to communicate openly with such a government.
+But international law would very likely forbid sending people directly to a country run by a recognized terror group and countries cannot openly and legitimately communicate with one.

 Contacts established